“Will I Ever Be Good Enough” by Karyl McBride helps you understand -and cure- the pain and harm that narcissistic mothers cause on their children.

 Even if you didn’t have a narcissist parent, it all makes sense in this book.
 And you will better understand human psychology.

-Touching At Time
+Positively Touching At Times

 I’ve had many children ask me to take them home, such as one darling eight-year-old who said, “Dr. Karyl, do you know how to cook?
 How many bedrooms do you have at your house?
 Do you have any toys?”
 Then she quietly added, “If I can come home with you, I will do the dishes every day and even wash all your windows!”